abreits/rxjs-supersets/projects/rxjs-supersets/src/delta-map/README.md

 <ul><li style="list-style-type: none;">

 Resumes a the category updates again after a `pauseDelta()`.
-If there are changes since the `pauseDelta()` it sends the `delta$` subscribers only one update containing all changes (created, deleted and/or updated entries).
+If there are changes since the `pauseDelta()` it sends the `delta$` subscribers only one update containing all changes (added, deleted and/or modified entries).
 [back to top](#deltamap----omit-in-toc)
 </li></ul>